waynodiablo/Oystercard/pills/debugging.md

 ## Steps for debugging

-Debugging follows a process identical to the scientific method (or Sherlock Holmes' process for solving crimes!)
+Debugging follows a process identical to the **scientific method** (or Sherlock Holmes' process for solving crimes!).
+If you follow the steps below you should be able to fix your problems far quicker than if you go about debuggin in a haphazard way.

+And remember,

   1. Hypothesis -  read the exception messages properly!
   2. Analysis - think what the program is doing, rather than what it isn't doing.
 What do you want it to do?
   3. Experimentation - see below
   4. Conclusion

-> If you get stuck, take a break, switch your mind off, then start from the beginning again.
+ - If you get stuck, **take a break**, switch your mind off, then start from the beginning again.
+ - It's often a case that what you think is wrong isn't the actual problem, so always **check your assumptions** as any good scientist would do!

- - Always think like the interpreter.
-It's very rational
+ - Always **think like the interpreter**.
+It's very rational.
- - The problem is likely to be in your variables so you need to **dissect them**
+ - The problem is likely to be in your variables so you need to **dissect them**.

 ## Dissection tools